nosilver4u/ewww-image-optimizer-cloud/readme.txt

 * Feature requests can be viewed and submitted at https://github.com/nosilver4u/ewww-image-optimizer/labels/enhancement
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer-cloud/

+= 4.7.3 =
+* added: disable WebP script block on certain pages by defining EWWW_IMAGE_OPTIMIZER_NO_JS as true
+* changed: use SVG inline image placeholder if width and height are known when LQIP is disabled or ExactDN is not available
+* changed: Lazy Load ignores images using browser-native loading attribute
+* fixed: page parsers (ExactDN, Lazy, JS WebP) do not properly handle attributes that start on a new line
+* fixed: page parsers do not recognize img elements with unquoted attributes
+* fixed: uninstaller cannot clear queue table due to undefined table name
+* fixed: implode throws notice when image sizes array is multi-dimensional
+* fixed: srcset url replaced incorrectly when using pixel density descriptors
+* fixed: srcset url added with 0 width when width attribute is empty

 = 4.7.2 =
 * changed: JS WebP no longer necessary with ExactDN